Sidharth37/Airline-Tweets-Sentiment-Analysis---Natural-Language-Processing/README.md

 <b>Note:</b> Stop words are commonly used words in the english language, which do not carry significant functional information.
 E.g. - is, was, are, I ...
 <br>
 <b>Vectorization</b> - At this stage we converted the remaining part of the tweets, into a matrix, with values calculated based on the repetition of words in a particular tweet and number of tweets with those words in it.<br>
-<b>Note:</b>Word Embeddings or Word vectorization is a methodology in NLP to map words or phrases from vocabulary to a corresponding vector of real numbers which used to find word predictions, word similarities/semantics.
+<b>Note: </b>Word Embeddings or Word vectorization is a methodology in NLP to map words or phrases from vocabulary to a corresponding vector of real numbers which used to find word predictions, word similarities/semantics.
 The process of converting words into numbers are called Vectorization.<br><br>
 <b>Machine Learning Modeling and Evaluation -</b><br>
-The first word step was to form a train/test split in a 80:20 ratio.<br>
+The first step was to form a train/test split in a 80:20 ratio.<br>
 For the actual modeling, we built a Random Forest based classifier.<br>
 The accuracy associated with it is 75.82%, which is supported by classifying 2928 tweets.